-A mumble answered him; Mrs. Hoople had turned over with her face to the wall, and again drawn the covers around her.
+A mumble answered him: Mrs. Hoople had turned over with her face to the wall, and again drawn the covers around her.
 The mumble continued.

-"Yes, yes, dear . . . away . . . don't bother me."
+"You . . . away . . . don't bother me."

-"Yes, sleep will be good for you after such a shock.
+"Yes, yes, dear," answered Mr. Hoople softly; "yes, sleep will be good for you after such a shock.
 You sleep just as long as you like now.
-Me 'nd Al'll get up a little something to eat, 'nd we'll be better.
+Me 'nd Al'll get up a little something to eat, 'nd you needn't bother.
 Come on, Al."

 But Mrs. Hoople didn't sleep.
 She turned her face to the ceiling, and seemed deep in heavy thought.
-A while later, the sound of Al's drawl.

-"Coney Island, that same remembrance of dancing with her father."
+A while later, the sound of Al's drawl, elated and confident, awoke her from her reverie.
+But the dream was of little moment.
+It was of Coney Island, that same remembrance of dancing with her father.

-"Say, 'm man; you going to buy that shoe store now?"
+"Say, 'ol man: you going to buy that shoe store now, 'nd you?" asked Al, in his drawl.

-"Mr. Hoople's answer, low and more discreet, was inaudible, but she guessed it from Al's next words.
+Mr. Hoople's answer, low and more discreet, was inaudible, but she guessed it from Al's next words.
 Said Al:

 "I shouldn't wonder but I'd take a job with you, then.
-They ain't no use in my keeping on at college now-and me 'nd her don't need to wait so long, nuther, before we get married."
+They ain't no use in my keeping on at college now-nd me 'nd her don't need to wait so long, nuther, before we get married."